Navigating towards a secure and sustainable future

 • Food security can be threatened by tipping points, contributing to political and social instability.

-• Energy security is likely to be affected by breaching tipping points, which could incentivise the energy transition but also change the balance of power between energy producers and consumers worldwide.
+• Energy security is likely to be affected by breaching tipping points, which could incentivize the energy transition but also shift the balance of power between energy producers and consumers worldwide.

-• Migration can be exacerbated by extreme climate impacts, causing geopolitical tensions between countries and regions.
+• Migration flows could be exacerbated by extreme climate impacts, causing geopolitical tensions between countries and regions.

 → Read the study